The Inherent Issue of Bot Fraud in Paid Advertising

 In an age where information is freely accessible across the World Wide Web, the consumer of today craves convenience, value, and usability above all else.
 And, in our digitally-driven age, the advertising strategies of yesteryear simply won’t hit the mark.

-With ad blocking on the rise - 47% of internet users use ad-blocking technology across the globe - leveraging the power of inspiring, relevant content is the way to engage fresh prospects and enjoy a healthy return on investment (ROI).
+blocking on the rise - 47% of internet users use ad-blocking technology across the globe - leveraging the power of inspiring, relevant content is the way to engage fresh prospects and enjoy a healthy return on investment (ROI).

 But, while more natural, less disruptive and truly relevant content-driven ad placements are certainly the way forward for today’s brand marketers - enjoying the results or the ROI you deserve isn’t always that simple

 Enter bot fraud: the modern advertiser’s ‘public enemy number one’.

 Bot-driven advertising fraud is real - and it costs businesses a collective $7 billion dollars a year.

 This staggering (and equally unnerving) statistic is a genuine concern for today’s brands - like yours - looking to boost brand awareness while boosting their bottom line.

 Bot-driven ad fraud occurs when a bot tries to imitate legitimate web traffic (acting as a living, breathing web-browsing human) and generate additional - yet fraudulent - web page views (and as a result, revenue) for the website host or publisher.